 Hawaiian Mission Academy is a closed campus, all students are to remain on campus unless they have received a pass to leave during a pre-arranged period of time.
 This policy is based on insurance liability and school attendance policies.
 (See General Guidelines Closed Campus)

 An International Studies application packet is available by contacting the school office.
 Or you may click here to download a pdf version of the forms.
 When all of the application papers, including transcripts and confidential teacher evaluations, have been completed and returned to HMA, a decision is made to accept or not accept the student.
 Two forms of confidential teacher evaluation (recommendation) is required.
-If you are downloading the forms from this site, please be sure to print two copies of the Confidential Evaluation forms (recommendation forms).

 All I.S. students who are not residents of Hawaii, are required to have a local sponsor who speaks English to assist in matters of communication for the student and school.